ElliotMonde/ElliotMonde/README.md

  ## Hi, I’m Elliot Phua

- ✨  🎨 I’m experienced in full stack Android app development, and full stack software development.
+ ✨ 🎨 I’m experienced in Full-stack Software Development, Machine Learning Algorithms, and Database Systems.

- ✨ 👨🏻‍💻 Open to intern `Full-time: 15 May 2025 - 05 Sept 2025` & `Part-time: 05 Sep 2025 - 31 Dec 2025` as a `Software Engineering Intern` in Singapore or remotely
+ ✨ 👨🏻‍💻 Open for `Full-time Junior SWE role`, able to begin from `01 May 2026` in Singapore or remotely

- ✨  ⚡ I’m currently delving into ML/AI.
+ ✨ :electron: I’m currently delving into ML/AI.

- ✨  🐾 I’m keen to collaborate on small, fun projects
+ ✨ 💾 I’m keen to collaborate on small, fun projects

- ✨  🛠️ I’m interested in creating stuff, making art & music, and tackling challenges
+ ✨ 💡 I’m interested in creating stuff, making art & music, and tackling challenges

  ✨ 📱 Reach me thru the links in my bio!\
  \